Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Also, since the prices change based on the order size, we must choose an order size.
 For this scenario, the investor is buying 2000 CHF worth of shares every month.
 2000 CHF is a good average for monthly investing.

-We can see that Swiss Investors should entirely ignore both Migros Bank and Saxo Bank.
+We can see that Swiss Investors should entirely ignore Migros Bank.
 Their custody fees are too high for any serious investor.
 So, we can see this graph again with the reasonable brokers:

-Interestingly, Yuh is great for large portfolios (having no custody fees), while FlowBank is great for small portfolios.
+Interestingly, Neon and Yuh are great for large portfolios (having no custody fees), while FlowBank is excellent for small portfolios.

-After this, Swissquote is great for small portfolios, while CornerTrader is great for larger portfolios, but the differences are not very significant.
+Then, Saxo is excellent all around with a very good average.
+After this, Swissquote is excellent for small portfolios, while Cornèrtrader is great for larger ones, but the differences are insignificant.

-So, overall, in this scenario, I would use either Yuh or FlowBank, or Swissquote.
+So, overall, in this scenario, I would use either Neon, Saxo or Swissquote.

 Scenario 2: One European ETF per month